What Is Cybersecurity? A Gentle Introduction For Small Businesses

 We will learn more about these technologies in a later lesson.
 But as we can see, the security measures that we often use in our daily lives often have analogs in the digital world.

-User behavior is perhaps the single most important factor in cybersecurity.
+User behavior is one of the most important factors in cybersecurity.

 Another issue is that a full compromise only takes one accidental click or slip-up.
 The more educated people are, the better they are able to protect themselves online.
 But it’s impossible to prevent things like phishing 100% of the time because it only takes one click.